How to Use Sea Moss: Dosage, Recipes & Daily Routine

 How to Use Raw Sea Moss (Make Your Own Gel)

-- Rinse: Rinse raw sea moss thoroughly under cool running water to remove sand and debris.
+- Rinse: Rinse raw sea moss well under cool running water to remove sand and debris.

 - Soak: Soak in filtered water for 12–24 hours at room temperature.
-Use enough water to fully submerge the moss; it will expand.
+Use enough water to fully cover the moss, as it will expand.

-- Rinse again: Rinse the soaked moss, discard soaking water and inspect for remaining debris.
+- Rinse again: Drain the soaking water and rinse once more.

-- Blend: Place the moss and fresh filtered water (ratio ~1:2 by volume) in a blender and blend until smooth.
+- Blend: Blend the soaked sea moss with fresh filtered water until smooth.

 How to Take Sea Moss Capsules

-Capsules are convenient for those who prefer a measured daily intake without preparation.
-Follow the product label, typically 1–2 capsules per day.
-Capsules are useful for travel or when you do not want to change the taste of meals.
+Capsules are convenient if you want a measured daily intake without preparation.
+Follow the product label, typically 1–2 capsules daily.

 Sea Moss for Skin & Hair